 Maybe I’m just jaded having done this for so long.
-I’ve witnessed tens of millions — make that hundreds of millions — of dollars changing hands over the years at the WSOP based on the turn of a single card.
+I’ve witnessed tens of millions — make that hundred of millions — of dollars changing hands over the years at the WSOP based on the turn of a single card.
 There’s no longer any story that’s compelling enough to listen to.
 Sorry, getting your set cracked in a $1-2 game and losing a $200 stack isn’t worth my attention.
 Anyone that launches into a bad bat story gets an abrupt walk-away from me.
 I don’t care if your feelings are hurt.
 Go cry to someone else.
 Fuck off.

 Trouble is, it’s 4 am right now.
-And there’s not exactly anyplace to get up and walk away, unless I want to go back inside where it’s bright and nosy.
+And there’s not exactly any place to get up and walk away unless I want to go back inside where it’s bright and nosy.
 Hence this spot I’m in has turned into Purgatory.
 I’m damned if I stay.
 I’m damned if I leave.

 So, I hide my head and close my eyes.
 For some reason, ignoring the joker doesn’t dissuade him.
 This miserable man seems to think I’m now empathizing with his misfortune by showing frustration.
 I don’t know.
 Perhaps I nodded at the wrong time.
 The beast seems to think he’s found a sympathetic ear.

 So, after the abuser finishes up his bad beat tale, he launches back into his diatribe about “the world’s worst poker player.”

 That’s an amazing statement.
 Imagine.
 Among all the 150,000,000 or so poker players worldwide, the very worst one is right here in Palm Beach, Florida!